-Pick your strongest customer segment.
+Pick your strongest customer segment

-The rest of your business plan will be dictated by your customer segment.
+The rest of your canvas will be dictated by your customer segment.
 So, it's important to get clear on this piece as it sets the foundation for the rest of your business model.

-From the above list, who do you want to serve most?
-Who do you know the most about?
-Which group do you have the strongest channel to reach?
+From the a bove list, who do you want to serve most?

+Who do vo u know the most about?

+,

+XA71- : -1

+up do you have the strongest channel to

+reach?